uf-mil/mil/Jakes-Progress.md

 - [x] Submit PR for widgets
 - [ ] Submit PR for scenegraph

+## Alarms
+    - [x] Add simple GUI (While waiting for mission PR)
+        - [ ] Full sub command gui
+        - [ ] Make the GUI take alarms of the same name/id and overwrite them (So we don't get spammed)
+    - [ ] Improve everything
+    - [x] Fix thrusters

+## Missions
+    - [x] Get TxROS back in the working tree
+    - [ ] Add buoy-bumping mission
+    - [ ] Write guide alignment mission

+## Perception
+    - [x] Buoys
+        - [ ] K-means optimal threshold
+        - [x] Visualize in RVIZ
+        - [ ] Noise rejection, bad cloud rejection
+            - [ ] Particle filter
+            - [ ] SBA for a much later date
+        - [x] Make "find-buoy" service (Or action?
+Not important! )

+    - [ ] Guides
+        - [x] K-Means optimal thresholding
+        - [x] PCA for principal orientation detection
+        - [ ] RANSAC for parallelogram fitting (From above, it's approx a parallelogram) -- Really, its a trapezoid
+        - [ ] Implement service (Or action!?)
+        - [ ] Visualize in RVIZ

+    - [ ] "Bag-Nell", a tool for manually sifting through bags and selecting regions, then generating thresholds as parameter .yamls, and storing those
+        - [ ] We'd have "forrest_pool_cals.yaml", "easterling_pool_cals.yaml" and eventually "transdec_cals.yaml"
+    - [ ] "Occupancy" grid for "explored floor" - simple, 2d, using camera projection + TF of downward cam
+        -- Mostly useful for human visualization
+            -- Maybe someday we can use it as a search directive
+        - [ ] Project down camera (Need some tf monaaay)
+        - [ ] Visualize in RVIZ
+        - [ ] Restart when we restart sub
+        - [ ] Use DVL depth
+            - [ ] Visualize (Check orientation of DVL frame, this might be easy): Nope, not easy
+    - [ ] Script for auto-testing perception performance on manually segmented bags

 Spring:
 - [ ] Ready up for pool-day (Make DVL, etc nodes run w/o using kill system)
     - [ ] Perhaps switch them over to alarms?